-S6.
-Fig. RNA-seq of cultures of CD34+ HSPC after electroporation with PRR deletion RNPs, compared to control cultures electroporated with non-targeting (BFP) RNP.
+Fig f.
+RNA-seq of cultures of CD34+ HSPC after electroporation with PRR deletion RNPs, compared to control cultures electroporated with non-targeting (BFP) RNP.
 CD34+ HSPC were electroporated with the indicated RNPs, and the entire culture was differentiated into erythroblasts using standard techniques, with no selection for edited cells.
 Fetal globin (HBG1/HBG2) expression is very low for all cultures, and does not approach any reasonable threshold for therapeutic relevance.

-S1 Table.
+Table a.
 NGS genotyping results of clonal cell lines derived in this study.
 NGS genotypes are Insertions (“I”) or deletions (“D”) of the indicated nucleotides at the indicated positions within the repressor region NGS amplicon (see below).